 VSED and VSPeC

 In Canada, the law restricts who may have MAiD.
 This means that there are patients who are not eligible for MAiD even though they may want to hasten death to end their suffering.
-This would include patients who have illnesses that are debilitating but for whom natural death is not reasonably foreseeable and patients who do not have decision-making capacity immediately before they receive MAiD.
+This would include patients who have a mental illness as their sole underlying medical condition and patients who are at risk of losing the capacity to give consent immediately before the provision of MAiD but are not eligible to complete a final consent waiver (see “Are advance requests for MAiD legal in Canada?” under Assisted Dying tab).

 As well, some patients do not want MAiD or may not have access to a MAiD assessor and provider.